The most traveled and visible street in Key West is only the beginning, the surface, of what the town has to offer.

 Poké in the Rear, 504 Angela St. 786-847-3300; www.pokeintherear.com.
-Fresh fish is the star at Poké in the Rear, with poké bowls, but you’ll also want to check out the Maya — crispy chicken thighs tossed in a orange-sesame sauce over rice, garnished with scallions.
+Fresh fish is the star at Poké in the Rear, with poké bowls, but you’ll also want to check out the Maya — crispy chicken thighs tossed in an orange-sesame sauce over rice, garnished with scallions.
 They offer bar and courtyard seating.

 Better than Sex, 926 Simonton St. 305-296-8102; www.betterthansexkeywest.com.
 A great place for couples.
 Swing by this dessert-only, adults-only restaurant late in the evening.
-Indulge your senses with chocolate-dipped wine glasses and cheeky, homemade desserts and beverages such as an Ephemere Apple Spiced Ale in a tall beer glass with a signature caramel rim-job.
+Indulge your senses with chocolate dipped wine glasses and cheeky, homemade desserts and beverages such as an Ephemere Apple Spiced Ale in a tall beer glass with a signature caramel rim-job.
 Lick it good.

 Mellow Café and Gastro Pub, 1605 Roosevelt Blvd.
 305-745-3874; www.mellowventureskeywest.com.
 Near the water in Old Town Key West, the café is open for breakfast, lunch, and dinner and offers unique island fare with a mellow atmosphere to match.
 The menu items are crafted with fresh, locally sourced ingredients and include a fresh catch, Havana roasted pork, romaine leaf plates, and caramelized banana chocolate tacos.
 Drink options include a large selection of craft beers, 11 rotating tap beers, wine, house-made sangria, and champagne cocktails.
 There’s a great happy hour from 5 to 7 p.m. daily, and delivery is available.

 Cuban Coffee Queen, 284 Margaret St. 305-292-4747; www.cubancoffeequeen.com.
 The strong Cuban coffee at this hole in the wall also is rich in Key West heritage.
-A café con leche paired with a classic Cuban sandwich or some Havana rice and beans will keep you going long into a Key West night.
-Might as well fuel up!
+A café con leche paired with a classic Cuban sandwich or some Havana rice and beans will keep

 Key West Island Bookstore, 513 Fleming St. 305-294-2904; www.Keywestislandbooks.com.
 This decades-old boutique bookstore offers a surprisingly varied wealth of current and used titles, from bestsellers to rare titles.
 Often open late, it’s an inviting place to browse the crowded stacks.
-The Mellow Café and Gastro Pub is open for breakfast, lunch, and dinner.

 Little Pearl, 632 Olivia St. 305-204-4762; www.littlepearlkeywest.com.
 Nestled in the heart of Old Town Key West and away from the bustling downtown streets, this is an excellent spot for fresh local catch and innovative cuisine with a tropical twist.
 It’s new, and it’s hot.
 Reservations are required.